-- 4. Import the root certificates on the managed system to avoid the pop-ups that prompt you to verify the certificates. - 5.
+- 2. To use Internet Explorer, set IE to Run As Administrator. - 3.
+Configure the Web browser to use eHTML5 plug-in. - 4.
+Import the root certificates on the managed system to avoid the pop-ups that prompt you to verify the certificates. - 5.
 Install the compat-libstdc++-33-3.2.3-61 related package.